nicolas2192/DataTau/README.md

 ## :snake: Running the script

-Run it by typing 'python datatau.py' on your terminal.
+Run it by typing `python datatau.py` on your terminal.
 If settings were set up correctly, all recepients should receive and email shortly after hitting enter.

 ### :file_folder: Folder structure
 ```